justhomas/fllutter_django_firebase_auth_demo/README.md

-# fllutter_django_firebase_auth_demo
+# A demo Project to explore how to use firebase along with Django and Flutter.

-A simple project to demonstrate how to use firebase with django and flutter.
+This repo has the source code for the flutter app and the django backend.